jacebenson/jace.pro/content/post/2018-05-16-interview/index.md

 5. What is a Column and row in a table?
 6. What is there stored in CMDB?
 7. Where is data stored?
-8. How can you import data into servicenow?
+8. How can you import data into ServiceNow?
 9. What is a sys\_id?
 10. Which module is used to see column structure in a table?

-#### Servicenow Service Level Agreement Questions
+#### ServiceNow Service Level Agreement Questions

 1. What is SLA-Retroactive start?
 2. What is Pause condition in SLA?